MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 > [!NOTE]
 > Any changes to the business unit data separation configuration triggers a full refresh.
 If your data sources use incremental updates, a [full refresh](incremental-refresh-data-sources.md#run-a-one-time-full-refresh-for-azure-data-lake-data-sources) needs to be triggered manually after changes have been made.

-Data that is tied to a customer profile, for example, activities, customer measures, intelligence output, and enrichments inherit the business unit ownership from the associated profile.
+Data relates to a customer profile, for example activities, inherit the business unit ownership from the associated profile.

 Intelligence models are trained on all data, regardless of business unit data separation.